 Below, find the best barn doors that'll bring some serious farmhouse flair to your home.

-Best Overall: SMARTSTANDARD Sliding Barn Wood Door
+SMARTSTANDARD Sliding Barn Wood Door

 Yes, barn doors look good and are trendy, but they’re also an ideal solution for many homes.
 Because they don’t swing open, they can be a major space saver and are ideal for entrances to closets, bathrooms, laundry rooms, and more.

 If you’re willing to put in the work of assembling the door, you can save money with this unfinished, unassembled option.
-It’s made of Cypress wood that’s ready to be painted or stained to match your home's style.
+It’s made of cypress wood that’s ready to be painted or stained to match your home's style.
 The door comes in a variety of styles, including one or two sliding panels and various widths, so you can find the one that's the best fit for your space.
-Note that the Cypress has a unique scent at first, though it should disappear within a few weeks.
+Note that the cypress has a unique scent at first, though it should disappear within a few weeks.

-Best Mirror: Colonial Elegance Reflex Glass Barn Door
+Colonial Elegance Reflex Glass Barn Door

-With full-length mirrors on both sides, this barn door makes an ideal separator between a bedroom and a bathroom.
+With full-length mirrors on both sides, this barn door makes an ideal room divider between a bedroom and a bathroom.
 It has a solid wood core that won’t warp when exposed to moisture and is made of unfinished pine.
 The solid wood also dulls noises between rooms, giving each room a bit more privacy than a hollow door would.

-Best Modern: Calhome Paneled Wood Primed Alder Barn Door
+Calhome Paneled Wood Primed Alder Barn Door

 If you’re looking for a barn door straight out of Magnolia Home, this pick channels that modern farmhouse chic style perfectly.
 It’s made of 100 percent alder hardwood planks with visible screws that add a little bit of rustic flair to an otherwise simple design.